LikeTheSalad/aaper/README.md

 }
 ```

 As you can see, both methods are related to providing a `RequestStrategy` instance, one for the default one, and the other for every other case.
-You can take a look at the javadoc for mor details on the class and its methods: [INSERT LINK].
+You can take a look at the javadoc for mor details on the class and its methods: https://javadoc.io/doc/com.likethesalad.android/aaper-api.

 #### Using you custom RequestStrategyProvider
 After you've created your own `RequestStrategyProvider`, you can set it into Aaper's initialization method like so: